igorline/slither_wiki/Usage.md

 slither .
 ```

-To specify a version of Truffle, use `--truffle-version truffle@x.x.x`.
+Use `--ignore-truffle-compile` to not truffle compile with Slither.

+Use `--truffle-version truffle@x.x.x` to use a specific version of Truffle.
 For example:
 ```
 slither . --truffle-version truffle@4.1.14
 ```
 Will run Slither with the latest 0.4 Truffle (through npx).

 ### solc
 To run Slither from a Solidity file: